heffenauer/Overview-of-University-App-Project-Rapid-Repair/README.md

 * Booking Management
   - Users and servicemen can manage their booked services and view appointment details.

-Servicemen Features

 * Profile Management
-  - Servicemen can create and manage their profiles, including adding services offered, availability, pricing, and portfolio showcasing their work.
+  - Servicemen and users can create and manage their profiles, including adding services offered, availability, pricing, and portfolio showcasing their work for the servicemen and updating their personal information for the users.